olson-sean-k/nym/README.md

 The major and minor versions of these crates are upgraded together.

-## Development

-Nym is loosely based upon `mmv`.
-Below are some initial ideas that have not yet been implemented (in no particular order).

-- Support for various from-patterns, including raw binary regular expressions and metadata filters (e.g., files modified after some timestamp).
-- Custom to-pattern properties read from the shell.
-- Formatters in to-patterns (e.g., width, alignment, capitalization, etc.).
-- An interactive TUI.

 ## Installation

 [Install Rust][rustup] and use `cargo` to install from a clone of the